 What about after uni?

-Popular industries include automotive electronics, aeronautics, process engineering, gaming, consumer electronics, technical sales, avionics, banking and commerce, wireless networks, security and surveillance, and sustainable energy.
+Popular industries for graduate roles include automotive electronics, aeronautics, process engineering, gaming, consumer electronics, technical sales, avionics, banking and commerce, wireless networks, security and surveillance, and sustainable energy.

 This course is extensively informed by collaboration between the University’s academics and industry partners from engineering and technology fields.
 The course team has a wide range of long-standing, professional relationships with industry, both in the North West, and beyond.